 January 20, 2026

 I catch glimpses of this when I'm with the people I love.
 Not envy, exactly.
 More like curiosity sharpened into an ache.
 How do they move through the world without this specific knot?
 How do they handle rejection so casually, like it never bothered them?

 I used to think wanting to be someone else meant I didn't like myself.
 I'm less sure now.
 Maybe it's just an awareness problem.
-Like realizing there are colors you can't see, but others can.
+Like realizing there are things you can't see, but others can.
 It doesn't mean your vision is broken.
 Just limited.
 Human.

+January 20, 2026